A review of

 My point is not that all of this is bunk (which it is not), but rather that Klein then takes it as a settled matter that, from the standpoint of combating polarization, there is no point to making people smarter.

 (As an aside, I love cognitive science, but skepticism is warranted around the recent wave of clever lab experiments where subjects are coaxed into demonstrating irrational thinking.
 People obviously exhibit “poor” thinking about things that don’t matter.
-As for politically-engaged people, why shouldn’t they want to shift into their partisan fanaticism at any opportunity?)
+As for politically-engaged people, why shouldn’t they want to shift into their partisan fanaticism at any opportunity?
+Think, for example, about politically-charged poll questions about demonstrable facts—do partisans give honest responses?)

 More importantly, though: what is this “civic education” that Klein has concluded is useless?
 Perhaps the kinds of civic education that people get today are not in fact terribly helpful for understanding issues, but is it not possible that new and different kinds of civic education could be?
 (If it were made simple, enjoyable, and compelling enough?)